Reporting in microservices. How to optimize performance?

 The report microservice was responsible for storing information about data objects and relations between them.
-It also stood for managing security and generating reports itself.
-Since these reports were based on the chosen data objects.
+It was also responsible for managing security and generating reports as they were based on the chosen data objects.

 SaaS and self-hosted technological stacks

-We prepared 2 variants of the technological stack for the microservice reporting system.
-As for the SaaS product on AWS, we used:
+We prepared two technological stack options for the microservice reporting system.
+For the SaaS solution on AWS, we used:

 StreamSets for CDC